 When did Manchester’s property boom start?

-Meanwhile, on the other side of the Irwell, Manchester’s political leaders were more focused on bringing down Margaret Thatcher’s government than selling up to private interests, no matter how run down council-owned property was or how little money there was to do anything about it.
+Meanwhile, on the other side of the Irwell, Manchester’s political leaders were more interested in forging alliances with like-minded councils and the National Union of Mineworkers with a view to bringing down Margaret Thatcher’s government than selling the family silver to private interests, no matter how run down council-owned property was or how little money there was in the town hall kitty to do anything about it.

-Sir David Tripper, junior trade and industry minister at the time, said that Manchester – under the leadership of Graham Stringer – was constantly moaning that Salford was the recipient of government grants while Manchester got nothing.
+Sir David Tripper, junior trade and industry minister in 1985, said that Manchester – led at the time by the unreconstructed leader of Manchester City Council Graham Stringer – was constantly moaning that Salford was the recipient of government grants while Manchester got nothing.

 In fact, it wasn’t until the end of the 1980s that Manchester began punching its weight, thanks to Stringer’s dramatic political U-turn, after which the city sought private sector partnerships with the passion of the recent convert.